apache/nuttx/configs/spark/README.txt

   Other:          Sleep, stop, and standby modes; serial wire debug and JTAG interfaces

-  During the development of the SparkCore, the hardware was in limited supply As a work around DAvid Sidrane <david_s5@nscdg.com> created a SparkCore Big board (http://nscdg.com/spark/sparkBB.png) that will interface with a maple mini (http://leaflabs.com/docs/hardware/maple-mini.html), and a CC3000BOOST (https://estore.ti.com/CC3000BOOST-CC3000-BoosterPack-P4258.aspx)
+  During the development of the SparkCore, the hardware was in limited supply As a work around David Sidrane <david_s5@nscdg.com> created a SparkCore Big board (http://nscdg.com/spark/sparkBB.png) that will interface with a maple mini (http://leaflabs.com/docs/hardware/maple-mini.html), and a CC3000BOOST (https://estore.ti.com/CC3000BOOST-CC3000-BoosterPack-P4258.aspx)